unccv/course_project/README.md

 ![](graphics/old_charlotte_map.png)

 Where possible, group projects will involve working directly with a local business or startup.
-Industry partners will select computer vision "side problems" or ideas that they find interesting but don't have time to explore, but could be relevant to your business one day.
+Industry partners will select computer vision "side problems" or ideas that they find interesting but don't have time to explore, but could be relevant to thier business one day.
 Ideally, industry partners will meet with student groups 2-3 times throughout the semester to provide feedback + direction.
 When possible, partners may provide data for students to use.

 ## Benefits to Industry Partners
-- Groups may come up with interesting approaches that may be worth pursuing further.
+- Groups may come up with interesting approaches that may be worth pursuing further
-- Partners may identify well-qaulified potential interns or hires.
+- Partners may identify well-qaulified potential interns or hires

 ## Benefits to Students
 - Get work on a real problem
 - A little guidance along the way
 - Exposure to intersting places to potentially work
 - A strong resume booster

+# Expections